Nazperver Kadın

-Rukiye Nazperver Kadın (نازپرور قادین; 12 June 1870 - 9 March 1929; meaning "charm" and "gracefull one") was the fourth consort of Sultan Mehmed V of the Ottoman Empire.
+Nazperver Kadın (نازپرور قادین; born Rukiye Çikotua; 12 June 1870 - 9 March 1929) was the fourth consort of Sultan Mehmed V of the Ottoman Empire.

 Life

-Her real name Rukiye Hanim, she was born on 12 June 1870 in Beşiktaş to Prince Ismail Çikotua and Princess Aliye Dziapş-lpa.
+Her real was name Rukiye Hanim.
+She was born on 12 June 1870 in Beşiktaş to Prince Ismail Çikotua and Princess Aliye Dziapş-lpa.
 She was sent to the palace to her aunt Dürrinev Kadın (her mother's sister) to be educated, and she learned French especially well.
 She played the piano, the ud and the zither.
 During a dinner, she was noticed by Şehzade Mehmed Reşad (the future Mehmed V), who married her in Veliahd Palace in 1888.
 She was his fourth consort.
-In 1888 she give birth Mehmed's only daughter, Refia Sultan, but the princess died before the year's end.
+In 1888 she give birth to Mehmed's only daughter, Refia Sultan, but the princess died before the year's end.
 She would have wanted more children, but she never had any more and their absence was a source of sadness for her throughout her life, despite the fact that the sultan always showed her affection and respect.

 On 27 April 1909, after Mehmed's accession to the throne, she was given the title of "Fourth Kadın".
 Upon the death of Dürriaden Kadın in October 1909, Nazperver was elevated to the title of "Third Kadın".
 She was described as a beautiful woman, with very long curly golden hair, blue eyes, pale skin, full lips, tall and shapely.